Status of the Irish language: Decline of the Gaeltacht

 While the number of fluent urban speakers is rising (largely because of the growth of urban Irish-medium education), Irish in the Gaeltacht grows steadily weaker.
 The 2016 census showed that inhabitants of the officially designated Gaeltacht regions of Ireland numbered 96,090 people, down from 96,628 in the 2011 census.
 Of these, 66.3% said that they speak Irish, down from 68.5% in 2011; and only 21.4% or 20,586 people said they spoke Irish daily outside the education system.
 It was estimated in 2007 that, outside the cities, about 17,000 people lived in strongly Irish-speaking communities, about 10,000 people lived in areas where there was substantial use of the language, and 17,000 people lived in "weak" Gaeltacht communities.
 In no part of the Gaeltacht was Irish the only language.
 Complete or functional monolingualism in Irish is now restricted to a relatively small number of children under school age.

-A comprehensive study published in 2007 on behalf of Údarás na Gaeltachta found that young people in the Gaeltacht, despite their largely favourable view of Irish, use the language less than their elders.
-Even in areas where the language is strongest, only 60% of young people use Irish as the main language of communication with family and neighbours.
-Among themselves they prefer to use English.
+A comprehensive study published in 2007 on behalf of Údarás na Gaeltachta found that young people in the Gaeltacht, despite a largely favourable view of Irish, use the language less than their elders.
+Even in areas where the language is strongest, only 60% of young people use Irish as the main language of communication with family and neighbours; among themselves they prefer to use English.
 The study concluded that, on current trends, the survival of Irish as a community language in Gaeltacht areas is unlikely.
 A follow-up report by the same author published in 2015 concluded that Irish would die as a community language in the Gaeltacht within a decade.

-In 2010 the Irish government launched the 20-Year Strategy for the Irish Language 2010-2030 which is designed to strengthen the language in all areas and greatly increase the number of habitual speakers.
-This includes the encouragement of Irish-speaking districts in areas where Irish has been replaced by English.
-The 2015 independent report on the Gaeltacht commissioned by Údarás na Gaeltachta, however, does not regard this strategy as likely to be successful without a radical change in policy at national level.
+In 2010, the Irish government launched the 20-Year Strategy for the Irish Language 2010-2030, designed to strengthen the language in all areas and greatly increase the number of habitual speakers.
+This was to include the encouragement of Irish-speaking districts in areas where Irish has been replaced by English.
+The 2015 independent report on the Gaeltacht commissioned by Údarás na Gaeltachta, however, did not regard this strategy as likely to be successful without a radical change in policy at national level, and the 2022 census showed a fall in the number of daily speakers.